Kurt Wintgens: Subsequent actions

 A fortnight after his initial success, Wintgens was posted to Feld Flieger Abteilung 48, based at Mulhouse, within the much-disputed Alsace border region of northeast France, that had been annexed by the Reich in 1871.
 On 15 July, Wintgens scored his first "recognized" aerial victory, still flying his E.5/15 Eindecker, and once again downing a Morane Parasol for this victory – the very first "official" victory by an Eindecker pilot, and the first confirmed victory using a synchronized machine gun.
 Wintgens' victory was the very first for his unit, and earned him an Iron Cross First Class.

 He followed up with two more confirmed victories in 1915, as well as an unconfirmed one on 24 January 1916.
 Wintgens then suffered from a lingering case of influenza that kept him from flying.
 He would not score again until 20 May 1916, when he shot down a two-seater Nieuport while flying for FFA 6.
 The following day, the twin engines of the Caudron G.IV he downed augered a meter and a half in the earth after a 4,000 meter crash.
-Needless to note, the crew did not survive.
+None of the crew survived.

 On 24 June 1916, Wintgens (possibly flying a Halberstadt D.II) achieved his seventh confirmed victory when he confronted a Nieuport 16, flown by the then-wounded Lafayette Escadrille American pilot Victor Chapman, who had been wounded by fellow Eindecker pilot Walter Höhndorf just a week earlier.
 Chapman was killed in the crash, the first American fighter aviator flying in World War I to lose his life in an aerial engagement.